KennethTrecy/chearmyp_token/reference.md

 suffix.

 ## Simplex
-Suffix: `|` then, new line or tabs or end-of-file These basic concepts cannot include other concepts, yet they can attach them.
+Suffix: `|` then, new line or one or many tabs or end-of-file These basic concepts cannot include other concepts, yet they can attach them.

 ## Complex
-Suffix: new line or tabs or end-of-file
-These can contain other kinds of concepts by placing them to the next line with indention using a tab.
+Suffix: new line or one to many tabs or end-of-file These can contain other kinds of concepts by placing them to the next line with indention using a tab.